Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/PWM_Digital_Signal_Generator/Readme.md

 But, some restrictions:

-As the frequency is generated through CPU clock frequency dividers, the higher the frequency, the lower the precision.
+As the frequency is generated through CPU clock frequency dividers, the higher the frequency, the lower the precision (above 1 MHz).

 If the chosen frequency is proportional to the CPU clock, you can obtain very good accuracy.